Arab Struggle Movement for the Liberation of Ahwaz: Leadership

 The founding leader of the Dutch faction based in The Hague was Ahmad Mola Nissi, who was killed in November 2017.
 Nicholas A. Heras wrote in 2019 that after Nissi's death, al-Ka'abi is the sole leader of ASMLA, however Casey Donahue maintains that Nissi was succeeded by Saddam Hattem in June 2018.

-In October 2020, Iran arrested a leader of the group named Habib Chaab, who was based in Sweden and holds Swedish citizenship, in Turkey.
+In October 2020, Iran arrested Habib Chaab who allegedly orchestrated the Ahvaz military parade attack, who was based in Sweden and holds Swedish citizenship.
 He was lured by a female agent.

 Ideology and positions

 ASMLA's profile on Terrorism Research & Analysis Consortium repository and a piece published by the Jamestown Foundation in 2011 suggest that the group is Ba'athist, the latter also mentioning that in 2007 it had recognized Izzat Ibrahim al-Douri as the successor of Saddam Hussein and the new leader of the Iraqi Ba'ath party.

 The group refers to Iran as the "Persian enemy" and says that it wants to "liberate Ahwaz lands and people from the Iranian occupation".
 They compare themselves with Palestinians.
 ASMLA pictures the territory of its proposed state to be beyond Khuzestan Province borders, including Zagros Mountains and the northern coasts of the Persian Gulf.
 It also claims the entire Bushehr province, as well as parts of Ilam, Lorestan, Chaharmahal and Bakhtiari, Kohgiluyeh and Boyer-Ahmad, Fars and Hormozgan, which combined have a population drastically more than total number of Arabs living in all Iran.

 Hamid Dabashi, professor of Iranian Studies at Columbia University, who was born and raised in Ahvaz, states that it is a cosmopolitan and pluralist city with people from different ethnic backgrounds, while the separatists make an exclusive and absolutist claim on the city due to a "decidedly racialised, ethnicised" and "narrow-minded ethno-nationalist" ideology.

 ASMLA claims that its proposed state would be a democratic republic in which free elections will be held and human rights will be respected, however its use of violence against civilians and the way the organization is run by its leaders contradicts with democratic values.
 Witnesses interviewed by the Swedish Security Service in the 2019 espionage case have described the group's leader as "authoritarian" and "machiavellian".

 The organization has argued in favor of creating an "Arab NATO" that will take military action against Iran.